yiken0724/Algorithm-Design-and-Analysis/README.md

 # Algorithm Design & Analysis — Example Class Projects

-This repository contains the three example class projects completed for **SC2001 Algorithm Design & Analysis** by **Group 8** (Florian, Min Jie, Yi Rou, Yi Ken).
+This repository contains the three example class projects completed for **SC2001 Algorithm Design & Analysis** by **Group 8**.
 Each project explores a key algorithmic paradigm — divide-and-conquer, greedy algorithms, and dynamic programming — through implementation, empirical analysis, and comparison of performance.

 ---